James K. Polk: General election

 There was no uniform election day in 1844; states voted between November 1 and 12.
 Polk won the election with 49.5% of the popular vote and 170 of the 275 electoral votes.
 Becoming the first president elected despite losing his state of residence (Tennessee), Polk also lost his birth state, North Carolina.
 However, he won Pennsylvania and New York, where Clay lost votes to the antislavery Liberty Party candidate James G. Birney, who got more votes in New York than Polk's margin of victory.
 Had Clay won New York, he would have been elected president.

 Presidency (1845–1849)

 With a slender victory in the popular vote, but with a greater victory in the Electoral College (170–105), Polk proceeded to implement his campaign promises.
 He presided over a country whose population had doubled every twenty years since the American Revolution and which had reached demographic parity with Great Britain.
-Polk's tenure saw continued technological improvements, including the continued expansion of railroads and increased use of the telegraph.
-These improved communications encouraged a zest for expansionism.
-However, sectional divisions became worse during his tenure.
+During Polk's tenure, technological advancements persisted, including the continued expansion of railroads and increased use of the telegraph.
+These improvements in communication encouraged a zest for expansionism.

 Polk set four clearly defined goals for his administration: